Non-book CPB Stuff

 • Paper Cutting

 Last week, my husband and I took an → in-person ← paper cutting class at the Nordic Heritage Museum.
 It was the first time we’ve gone on something approaching a real date since the pandemic started 19 months ago.
-It was taught by the lovely Anna Brones, a local artist I follow on Instagram, and… Continue reading
+It was taught by the lovely Anna Brones, a local artist I follow on Instagram, and Continue reading

 • Keeping 2020 Goals Simple

 I normally get really carried away with my New Year’s Goals — most years I have upwards of a dozen of them, and I make a point of making each one Specific Measurable Attainable Relevant and Time-based (SMART).
 My lists often span a few journal pages and get pretty complicated.
-I think it’s a remnant… Continue reading
+I think it’s a remnant Continue reading

 • CPB Goals 2018

 How many posts can I write about my 2018 goals?
 We’re going to find out!
 (Don’t know what a commonplace book is?
 Read about it here.)
 So as you saw in the previous post, my co-blogger Vicky is quite prolific with her commonplace book.
 Me, not so much.
-As with many things in my life,… Continue reading
+As with many things in my life, Continue reading

 • Insta-poetry and Insta-piration

 I’m sitting in the Phoenix airport waiting for my sister’s plane to arrive.
 We’re spending a long weekend together, living it up in Sedona with a little side trip to the Grand Canyon, a present I gave her months ago for her 50th birthday.
 I’ve been so torn about this trip.
-I adore my sister… Continue reading
+I adore my sister Continue reading

 • The Dunning–Kruger Effect

 This weekend we were driving down to Tacoma and because it’s a long and boring ride we listened to a This American Life podcast on the way.
 Ira Glass talked to two researchers, David Dunning and Justin Kruger, who conducted some very cool studies.
-They gave a bunch of college students some quizzes — on… Continue reading
+They gave a bunch of college students some quizzes — on Continue reading

 About Me

-I was born in Paterson NJ, call Seattle WA my home, and spend a bit of time out in the desert of Southern California.
+I was born in Paterson NJ, call Seattle WA my home, and spend the winters in the desert of Southern California.
 I try to get out to see as much of the world as time and money will allow.

 If you’d like to say hi, you can reach me at vgriff@vgriff.com.